darklynx/request-baskets/README.md

 ...
 ```

-Any other kind of storages or databases (e.g. MySQL, MongoDb) to keep collected data can be introduced by implementing following interfaces: `BasketsDatabase` and `Basket`
+Any other kind of storages or databases (e.g. MySQL, MongoDb) to store collected data can be introduced by implementing following interfaces: `BasketsDatabase` and `Basket`